Skip to content

 This is not optional advice.

-Once a trade is live and the SL is placed at the iFVG edge, it doesn't move — except to breakeven when the BE trigger is reached at 1.5R.
+Once a trade is live and the SL is placed at structure, it doesn't move — except to breakeven at 1:1, and then along the developing structure as the trade works.
 It doesn't move toward entry to "reduce risk" if the trade goes against you.
 It doesn't widen if price gets close.

 The reason is simple: if you widen the stop because price approaches it, you're changing the trade thesis mid-trade.
 The original stop was placed where the trade idea would be proven wrong.
 If you move it because you don't want to be wrong, you're not managing risk — you're avoiding accountability to the plan.